 Name and Municipality of Residence Office with the Manager Principal Occupation TREVOR W. MAUNDER Toronto, Ontario Director, Chief Executive Officer, Chief Financial Officer and Secretary Director, Chief Executive Officer, Chief Financial Officer and Secretary of the Manager; President and Chief Executive Officer, Peerage Capital (an affiliate of the Manager).
-GAVIN SWARTZMAN Toronto, Ontario Director President and Chief Executive Officer of Peerage Realty Partners Inc. (an affiliate of the Manager).
-SEAN LAWLESS Verona, New Jersey Chief Compliance Officer and Advising Representative Chief Compliance Officer and Advising Representative of the Manager; Partner, ARS Investment Partners, LLC (an affiliate of the Manager).
+GAVIN SWARTZMAN Toronto, Ontario Director President, Chief Executive Officer, and Secretary of Baker Real Estate Incorporated dba Peerage Realty Partners (an affiliate of the Manager).
+SEAN LAWLESS Verona, New Jersey Managing Director, Chief Compliance Officer and Advising Representative Managing Director, Chief Compliance Officer and Advising Representative of the Manager; Partner, ARS Investment Partners, LLC (an affiliate of the Manager).

-Each of the foregoing individuals has held his current office or has held a similar office with the Manager or an affiliate during the five years preceding the date hereof, except for Sean Lawless who, prior to December 2016, was managing director of Artemis Wealth LLC, which merged into ARS Investment Partners, LLC effective December 2016.
+Each of the foregoing individuals has held his current office or has held a similar office with the Manager or an affiliate during the five years preceding the date hereof.
 The Trust does not have directors or officers.